Karan KC: Playing career

+International career

 He made his Twenty20 International debut against the Netherlands on 30 June 2015.

 Karan scored 42 runs not out in the must-win match against Canada, helping Nepal win the match off the last ball and qualify for the 2018 Cricket World Cup Qualifier.

 In July 2018, Karan was named in Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.
 He made his ODI debut for Nepal against the Netherlands on 1 August 2018.

 In August 2018, he was named in Nepal's squad for the 2018 Asia Cup Qualifier tournament.
 In October of the same year, he was named in Nepal's squad for the Eastern sub-regional group in the 2018–19 ICC World Twenty20 Asia Qualifier tournament.
 In June 2019, he was named in Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 In September 2019, he was named in both Nepal's squad for the 2019–20 Singapore Tri-Nation Series and 2019–20 Oman Pentangular Series.
 In the match against Netherlands in the Pentangular Series, he took 4 wickets for 17 runs, and played a match-winning knock of 31 not out.

 He made his first-class debut on 6 November 2019, for Nepal against the Marylebone Cricket Club (MCC), during the MCC's tour of Nepal.
 Later the same month, he was named in Nepal's squads for the 2019 ACC Emerging Teams Asia Cup in Bangladesh, and for the cricket tournament at the 2019 South Asian Games.
 The Nepal team won the bronze medal, after they beat the Maldives by five wickets in the third-place playoff match.
 In September 2020, he was one of eighteen cricketers awarded a central contract by the Cricket Association of Nepal.

 In May 2024, he was named in Nepal's squad for the 2024 ICC Men's T20 World Cup tournament.

+In January 2026, Karan was named in Nepal's squad for 2026 T20I World Cup.